 The South American MicroBiome Archive (saMBA)

 The South American Microbiome Archive (saMBA) is the largest archive of gut microbiome samples from South American populations analysed under an unified workflow.
-Note that while the workflow was deployed to build an archive of gut microbiome samples from South Americans, it can be used to build similar resources using samples from other bodysites or pupulations living in other neglected world regions.
+The main outputs generated while building saMBA can be downloaded from this Zenodo repository, and the analysis of those outputs is described in this preprint.
 The motivation to start this project is described here.

 Plans for future developments